Wasserstein Distortion: Unifying Fidelity and Realism: Introduction

+We propose the use of a one-parameter family of weight functions, where the parameter ($\sigma$) governs how strictly locality is defined.
+We find that to obtain good results requires careful selection of the family, especially its spectral properties.
+We prove that under a suitable weight function, Wasserstein distortion is a proper metric.
+In contrast, for the weighting function that is uniform over a neighborhood of variable size, which is popular in the texture generation literature, we exhibit adversarial examples of distinct pairs of images for which the distortion is zero.

 The balance of the paper is organized as follows.
 Section~\ref{sec:setup} consists of a mathematical description of Wasserstein distortion.
-Section \ref{sec:extreme} shows the reduction to pure fidelity and pure realism as the size of the pooling region tends to zero and infinity, respectively.
-Section~\ref{sec:exp} contains our experimental results, primarily randomly generated images that are close to references under our distortion measure, along with some auxiliary experiments.
+Section~\ref{sec:prop} discusses metric properties of the distortion measure, focusing in particular on the role of spectral properties of the weighting function.
+Section~\ref{sec:exp} contains our experimental results, specifically randomly generated images that are close to references under our distortion measure.

+This work previously appeared in conference form~\cite{qiu2024ciss}(see also~\cite{qiu2023iclr}).
+The present version more complete experimental results, the proof of~\ref{thm:metric}, and a more thorough discussion section and literature survey.